 -

-Alice Villatoro with the Public Health Department received a $44,525 award from Columbia University
+Alice Villatoro received $44,525 from Columbia University

 Alice Villatoro with the Public Health Department has received a $44,525 award from Columbia University (funds originated with the National Institutes of Health) to support her project "Leveraging Latinx Adolescents, Photovoice, and Longitudinal Data to Disentangle the Bidirectional Effects of Social Media and Mental Health."